ilionx/qlabs-limitlessgaming/README.md

 ### Assumptions

-- you have python 3.x installed (current version python 3.9, we'll use 3.8.6 since not every packages is updated to 3.9)
+- you have python 3.x installed (current version python 3.9, we'll use 3.8.6 since not every package is updated to 3.9)
-  - if something went wrong while or after the installation, try it agian with this guide:[How to install Python 3 on Windows](https://realpython.com/installing-python/#how-to-install-python-on-windows)
+  - if something went wrong while or after the installation, try it again with this guide: [How to install Python 3 on Windows](https://realpython.com/installing-python/#how-to-install-python-on-windows)
 - you have pip installed, and know how to install packages with pip
   - if you don't feel confident enough to use pip read this guide: [What is PIP](https://realpython.com/what-is-pip/)